TelegramBots/book/src/3/updates/webhook.md

   // your code to handle the Update here.
   ```
 - Most web hostings will recycle your app after some HTTP inactivity (= stop your app and restart it on the next HTTP request)
-  To prevent issues like this:
+  To prevent issues with this:
   - Search for an Always-On option with your host _(usually not free)_
   - Make sure your web app can be safely stopped (saved state) and restarted later (reloading state)
   - Make sure you don't have critical background code that needs to keep running at all time